The Top 25 D3 Athletic Facilities

 5. Bowdoin College

-Bowdoin also has ski facilities nearby at the Pineland Nordic Skiing Center, a two-tiered stands setup for its basketball and volleyball gym, plus nearby golf facilities for its men’s and women’s golf teams at Brunswick Golf Club.
+Bowdoin has ski facilities nearby at the Pineland Nordic Skiing Center, a two-tiered stands setup for its basketball and volleyball gym, plus nearby golf facilities for its men’s and women’s golf teams at Brunswick Golf Club.

 When it comes to D3 facilities, the Polar Bears of Bowdoin are set!